The Media and Entertainment Law Review: Belarus

 Therefore, the Mass Media Law entitles individuals and legal entities (including foreign entities) that have been the subject of unjustified media reports damaging their honour, dignity or business reputation to demand editors to correct this information.

 The Civil Code establishes that civil claims under these infringements imply a publisher's obligation to provide evidence that the disseminated information reflects factual information.
 Otherwise, the publisher is obliged to distribute a correction statement (amendment or clarification).
-The correction statement shall be published in the same place and font as the original article, or broadcast at the same time of the day and during the same (or similar) programme as the original programme.
+The correction statement shall be published in the same place and font as the original article or broadcast at the same time of day and during the same programme as the original programme (or during a similar programme).
 Moreover, the concerned parties have the right to disseminate their answer in the same media or internet resources.

-Belarus law contains provisions on liability for libel, insult and discreditation, as well as disclosure of information considered to be secret.
+Belarusian law contains provisions on liability for libel, insult and defamation, and for disclosure of information considered to be secret and violations of requirements in relation to personal data.
 The legislation stipulates offences against private individuals, legal entities, representatives of the state sector or even the state itself (the list of possible affected parties is different for each offence).

 vi Government action against publication

-Article 33 of the Constitution of the Republic of Belarus prohibits censorship, as well as the monopolisation of mass media by the state, public associations or individuals.
+Article 33 of the Constitution of Belarus prohibits censorship and monopolisation of the mass media by the state, public associations or individuals.

 However, some critics claim that there is an uneven playing field for state and private mass media representatives.
-The critics mark a favourable status of the state mass media due to state support in the form of financial, administrative, regulatory and bureaucratic mechanisms.
-In particular, these critics draw attention to accreditation mechanisms, the ability to obtain information from public administration bodies and access to the process of discussion and adoption of legislation.
+Critics have noted the favourable status afforded to the state mass media organisations, namely support in the form of financial, administrative, regulatory and bureaucratic mechanisms.
+In particular, these critics draw attention to accreditation mechanisms, the ability to obtain information from public administrative bodies and access to the process of formulation and adoption of legislation.

-MinInform, being the central management body responsible for the mass media sector, may issue written warnings, suspend the issuance of media products and file lawsuits for termination of issuance of media products in cases provided by law.
-MinInform also possesses the authority to restrict access to internet resources and online editions, as well as to grant access again in cases provided by law.
-Based on MinInform's press releases, in practice it mainly blocks websites containing information on the sale of drugs and inappropriate advertising.
-Certain online resources providing extremist materials are also subject to takedown based on court judgments.
-The procedure of access limitation is not fully transparent (e.g., the list of blocked internet resources is available to certain state bodies and ISPs only) and does not allow individuals to follow the practice of the regulator's decision-making to the full extent.
+MinInform, as the central management body responsible for the mass media sector, may issue written warnings, suspend the issuance of media products and file lawsuits for termination of issuance of media products in cases provided for by law.
+MinInform, together with the Prosecutor General, the regional prosecutor and the Minsk prosecutor, also possesses the authority to restrict access to internet resources and online editions, as well as to grant access, again in cases provided for by law.
+According to MinInform's press releases, in practice it mainly blocks websites containing information on the sale of drugs and inappropriate advertising.
+Certain online resources providing extremist materials are also subject to takedowns based on court judgments.
+The procedure of access limitation is not fully transparent (e.g., the list of blocked internet resources is only available to certain state bodies and ISPs) and does not allow individuals to follow the practice of the regulator's decision-making to the full extent.

 i Copyright and related rights